Awaken (mixtape): The One You Call

 "The One You Call" is the only single released from Keke Palmer's first mixtape Awaken.
 The song was released December 7, 2010.
 On January 27, 2011 the song was sent to urban radio.
 The official music video was released November 23, 2010.
 Due to lack of promotion and radio airplay, the song failed to chart anywhere, unlike her previous single, which charted on the "Portugal Singles Top 50" chart at number 30.
 It was only played 272 times on the US radio, during 2010.

 Music video

 The official music video was released November 23, 2010.
 It was directed by Gabe Evans and Ryan Parma.
 The video shows the singer hanging out with her friends while Palmer's love interest starts calling and texting her on her phone.
 However, she knows that he just broke up with his girlfriend and now he's going through his phone to see who will pick up.

 Scratch That DJ Contest

 On February 20, 2011 Palmer started a contest called the "Scratch That DJ Contest".
 Palmer started the contest to find a DJ that could travel with her for her upcoming tour.
 To enter the contest the DJ must create a new version of Palmer's single "The One You Call".
 On March 6, 2011 Palmer released an acapella version of the song on her official YouTube channel.

+Awaken Reloaded

+Awaken Reloaded is the reissue of American singer Keke Palmer's debut mixtape Awaken (2011).
+The maturity of the songs on the mixtape shows how Keke has grown.
+It was released on August 22, 2011.

+"The Greatest" was released on July 12, 2011 as the first single from the mixtape.
+A preview for the song was premiered via Palmer's YouTube channel on June 28, 2011.
+The song was also appears on the premiere of the eleventh season of Degrassi.

+The solo version of "Walls Come Down" was released as second single for streaming on July 11, 2011 and was later released to iTunes on July 12, 2011.